 Quanta and Medolife Rx Provide Updates on Activities and Plans

-/EIN News/ -- BURBANK, CA, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- Quanta, Inc. (the “Company”) (OTC PINK: QNTA), an applied sciences company based on a patented quantum biology platform that significantly boosts the potency and efficiency of any plant-based matter, provided today an update for its shareholders on the recent activities and plans for the future of the Company and its majority owned subsidiary, Medolife Rx, Inc.
+BURBANK, CA, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- Quanta, Inc. (the "Company") QNTA, an applied sciences company based on a patented quantum biology platform that significantly boosts the potency and efficiency of any plant-based matter, provided today an update for its shareholders on the recent activities and plans for the future of the Company and its majority owned subsidiary, Medolife Rx, Inc.

 In the recent months, the Company has been focused on navigating through serious challenges.
 The Company acknowledges the drop in the price of its common stock and the delinquent status with the SEC reporting requirements.
 The Company provides this update on both its corporate and operational status and its plans to address these matters.